MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 |DigitalNegative|.dng|
 |Pfile|.pfile|

-Note that when a label applies generic protection to documents, the file name extension changes to .pfile and the file becomes read-only until it is opened by an authorized user and saved in its native format.
+Note that when a label applies generic protection to documents, the file name extension changes to .pfile.
+In addition, the file becomes read-only until it is opened by an authorized user and saved in its native format.
 Text and images files can also change their file name extension and become read-only.
 If you do not want this behavior, you can prevent files that have a specific file type from being protected.
 For example, prevent a PDF file from becoming a protected PDF (.ppdf) file, and prevent a .txt file from becoming a protected text (.ptxt) file.

 For more information about the different levels of protection for different file types, and how to control the protection behavior, see the [File types supported for protection](../rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection) section in the admin guide.